 I am really enjoying incorporating these different types of embossing and texture pastes into my paper crafts.
 I love that it never looks the same twice, and there are so very many ways to experiment to add color and texture by mixing other mediums with my pastes!

 Browse our growing selection of online paper craft classes today.
-If you’re new to Bluprint’s online learning platform, try it for FREE with one of our fun mini-classes: Spectacular Stamping with Joy Macdonell and Create Stunning Birthday Cards with Kimber McGray.
+If you’re new to Craftsy’s online learning platform, try it for FREE with one of our fun mini-classes: Spectacular Stamping with Joy Macdonell and Create Stunning Birthday Cards with Kimber McGray.